dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/COMBOBOX_DISPLAY_FIX_2025-11-25.md

 ### What is Map Method?

-The Map Method determines HOW the SpyWindow locates UI elements in the PACS application.
+The Map Method determines HOW the AutomationWindow locates UI elements in the PACS application.

 ### Two Options: